 Most importantly, smart building technology isn’t just exclusive to new apartment buildings.
 You can retrofit new technology into older buildings as long as you have an internet connection.
 Once set up, a tenant can video chat with a visitor through the building’s intercom system, grant them property access, and turn on the lights in their unit, all from one centralized mobile app.

 4. Increase your property’s value

 A 2021 Global Real Estate Sustainability Benchmark (GRESB) survey reveals that properties with intelligent proptech devices see increases in resale value, rental rates, and net operating income.
 According to this survey, property owners saw significantly higher than average market prices for properties retrofitted with upgraded security systems and other proptech devices.

 Not only do modern security systems simplify building operations, but they also help buildings become energy efficient.
 As society lives through the damaging effects of climate change, real estate investors will continue to place more value on properties that demonstrate a commitment to combating energy waste and carbon emissions.

 Upgrading the security systems in your property now will help it withstand the test of time.
 In other words, if your building has enabled an IoT ecosystem today, you’ll have no problem installing the proptech devices of tomorrow.

 If you’ve been in the real estate industry for long enough, you already know how slow it is to adopt new technologies.
 It takes a long time to construct new buildings, but the tech industry comes out with new products and solutions every day.
 So, property developers, owners, and managers inevitably fall behind the curve.
 However, if you implement an IoT tech-enabled ecosystem in your building today, you’ll be way ahead of the competition.

-Soon, upgraded security systems and other proptech devices will be the expectation, not a perk.
+Upgraded security systems and other proptech devices are, for many tenants, the expectation, not a perk.
 Technologies like blockchain and 5G are already taking the sector by storm.
 So, act today to be prepared for the inevitable future.